-Praise - It is important not to underestimate the importance of simple recognition of students 'getting it right.'
+- Praise: It is important not to underestimate the importance of simple recognition of students 'getting it right.'
 Teachers are encouraged to give their public attention to students showing good conduct.
 The use of sincere praise develops a positive atmosphere in the classroom and is the key to developing positive relationships, including with students who are hardest to reach.
 House and School assemblies can also be used to publicly praise students who have made a significant contribution, for example, to their sports team or as a member of a student committee.

-- Golds The basic unit of reward is called a Gold.
+- Golds: The basic unit of reward is called a 'Gold'.
 Golds are awarded for:

-- I. Demonstrating respect
+- 1. Demonstrating respect

 - 2. Aspiring for excellence academically or pastorally

 - 3. Upholding integrity

 - 4. Exercising responsibility

 - 5. Commitment to lifelong learning

 - 6. Fostering co-operation

 When a student achieves 20 Golds, or further multiples of 10, a letter of congratulation will be sent to parents from the pastoral team.
-Golds are automatically tallied, and totals flagged up to the tutor and HSM.
-Golds contribute towards the House Shield.
+Golds are automatically tallied, and totals flagged up to the tutor and Housemaster/Housemistress.

-- Platinums These are awarded for conduct, effort of work that goes well above a Gold.
+• Platinums: These are awarded for conduct, effort of work that goes well above a Gold.
 This could include an extraordinary act of kindness or service to others, sustained excellent effort or achievement in classroom or an act of significant bravery.
 Platinums must be ratified by a member of SLT before they are issued.
-They will be accompanied by a certificate. - Letters of Commendation Some departments have the policy of naming and rewarding a 'student of the month,' and departments are encouraged to send home letters of commendation to students who make good progress, show consistent promise, or make a special effort.
-The issuing of a letter is recorded on the MIS. - Effort Cups Presented to students & Houses with the best scores.
-Amazon vouchers may also be given to students as effort prizes and to the student who achieves the highest number of Golds in a term. - Visitation Day Prizes Awarded for effort and attainment.
+They will be accompanied by a certificate.

+- Letters of Commendation: Some departments have the policy of naming and rewarding a 'student of the month,' and departments are encouraged to send home Letters of Commendation to students who make good progress, show consistent promise, or make a special effort.
+The issuing of a letter is recorded on ISAMS. - Effort Cups: Presented to students and Houses with the best scores.
+Amazon vouchers may also be given to students as effort prizes and to the student who achieves the highest number of Golds in a term. - Visitation Day Prizes: Awarded for effort and attainment.
 There are also several awards for contributions to the life of the School, e.g., the Aldenham Attributes prizes.

-6.2 Sanctions
+7.2 Warnings and Sanctions

-In most instances misbehaviour is most effectively delt with by the present member of staff.
-When appropriate the School uses one or more of the following sanctions in response to unacceptable behaviour:
+In most instances, misbehaviour is most effectively delt with by the present member of staff.
+When appropriate, the School uses one or more of the following sanctions in response to unacceptable behaviour:

 - A verbal reminder/warning

-- Blues Following two verbal warnings within a lesson, a Blue may be issued and logged on iSAMS through the following categories:
+- A 'Note': Following a verbal warning within a lesson, a Note may be issued and logged on iSAMS through the following categories:

 - 1. Lack of respect rudeness, talking

-- 2. Lack of integrity poor choices, cheating
+- 2. Lack of integrity poor choices, copying

 - 3. Lack of responsibility poor work and or attitude

 - 4. Lateness -5 mins or more

 - 5. Inappropriate uniform

-- 6. Lack of commitment to learning no prep
+- 6. Lack of commitment to learning no prep there will be an immediate note made with no warning for incomplete, non-submitted prep

-Housemasters and Tutors follow up with students on Blues that have been issued.
-Housemasters and Tutors are notified electronically of sanctions issued.
-Parents are also notified electronically of sanctions that have been issued.
+Housemasters/Housemistresses and Tutors follow up with students on Notes that have been issued.
+HSMS and Tutors are notified electronically of sanctions issued.
+Parents and students are able to access Notes and the written explanation within MSP.